boudoche/ecoflex_eval_pipeline/README.md

 ### LLM mode

-- The prompt includes a clear rubric and now also 0/3/5 **calibration anchors** to stabilize the scale.
+- The prompt includes a clear rubric and 0/3/5 **calibration anchors** to stabilize the scale.
-- Optional **self‑consistency**: the evaluator can call the LLM multiple times with small prompt variations and aggregate the median per criterion to reduce variance from single‑shot runs.
+- Optional **self‑consistency** aggregates multiple LLM runs by median.
-- Temperature is set to 0.0 to minimize randomness.
+- Temperature is 0.0 to minimize randomness.

 ### Parallelization

 - Within a single submission, answers are graded concurrently (thread pool).
 - In the API server, a fixed number of workers is used by default (configurable via `FIXED_WORKERS`).
-- Be mindful of API provider rate limits when increasing concurrency/self‑consistency runs.

 ### Outputs